dmo60/lLyrics/lLyrics/README.markdown

 Rhythmbox ships with a lyrics plugin, that is more or less broken and doesn't integrate well into the UI, so I decided to write a new one.

+lLyrics has a lot of features and is customizable to a great extend.

 ![Screenshot](http://www.dmo60.de/lLyricsScreenshot.png)